ljonesdesign/INLS161-2021-summer-1/docs/02-web-dev/01-html-1.md

 ## Basics Wrap-up and Forum Post 1
 Please wrap up any outstanding Basics assignments very soon.
 It is better to be late than to skip making a post.

+Before we dive into hard coding, I will demonstrate how HTML works in the WordPress system.
+This will show you how to place images and links and embed other media type in your posts.

 ## Hard Code a Web Page

 1. Right click on your desktop and create a folder.